-The Office for Human Research Protections (OHRP), a branch of the U.S. Department of Health and Human Services, has granted Seattle Children's the authority to perform these activities under the hospital's Federalwide Assurance Number, FWA00002443.
+The Office for Human Research Protections (OHRP), a branch of the U.S. Department of Health and Human Services, has granted Children's the authority to perform these activities under the hospital's Federalwide Assurance Number, FWA00002443.

 IRB members are appointed by the hospital's medical director.
 A broad representation of pediatric specialties is found among the scientific members, including medicine/pediatrics, nursing, surgery, anesthesiology, child psychiatry, pharmacy, laboratory medicine, social work and biostatistics.

 In addition to the scientific members, the IRB includes non-scientists, as required by federal regulation.
 Non-scientist members include representatives from Pastoral Care and Interpreter Services and members from the community who are not affiliated with Children's.

 Cooperative Review Agreements

 Children's has cooperative agreements with the following local institutions:

 - University of Washington

 - Multicare Health System (Mary Bridge Children's Hospital)